Niko Omilana: Electoral candidacies

 In the 2021 London mayoral election, Omilana ran as an independent candidate.
 Omilana received 49,628 votes in the election, securing 2% of the total votes cast, making him the highest-placed independent candidate, beating out other popular independents Piers Corbyn, Laurence Fox, and Count Binface.
 Among his campaign pledges, Omilana suggested turning McDonald's restaurants into social housing and removing the teeth of racists.
 Omilana also attempted to run at the 2024 London mayoral election, but his nomination form was declared invalid.

-In the 2024 United Kingdom general election, Omilana received attention after candidates named "Niko Omilana" registered as candidates in at least 11 different constituencies, prompting a police investigation as it is an offence to provide false information on nomination papers.
+In the 2024 general election, Omilana received attention after candidates named "Niko Omilana" registered as candidates in at least 11 different constituencies, prompting a police investigation as it is an offence to provide false information on nomination papers.
 Standing as a candidate in more than one constituency is also an offence.
 Omilana claims that he convinced people to legally change their names to "Niko Omilana" so that different candidates could stand under his name in several constituencies.
 Each person standing as "Niko Omilana" were resident at a different address and had nomination papers that were signed by different members of the public.
 Omilana himself stood in Richmond and Northallerton, where then-prime minister Rishi Sunak was the incumbent member of parliament.
 He was able to obtain 160 votes.
-During Sunak's concession speech, Omilana attracted media attention when he pranked Sunak by holding up a piece of paper with the letter "L" behind him, which referred to Sunak as a "Loser".
+After Sunak was confirmed as the winner of his constituency's election, he conceded the general election, in which Labour were on the verge of officially winning.
+During his concession speech, Omilana attracted media attention when he pranked Sunak by holding up a piece of paper with the letter "L" behind him, which referred to Sunak as a "Loser".